 Accomplish this in the office itself or have an organizer plant the clues at a nearby park or designated area.
 The more action and adventure involved, the better.

 Someone on your team must be able to spell elucubrate, and everyone will enjoy the element of nostalgia.
 Even if you have employees who aren’t strong spellers, they’ll likely enjoy the tension as it gets down to the final three.
 Making participation optional is a great way to take the pressure off and throwing some snacks in will entice your team to show up and support their fellow employees.

-Keep a dartboard in the office.
+12. Keep a Dartboard in the Office

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.